10 Walkway Next to Driveway Ideas to Transform Your Driveway’s Look

 4. Modern Concrete Slabs with Minimalist Plants

-Large, separated concrete slabs deliver a clean, contemporary look and offer great durability.
-Lay the slabs with slight spacing, allowing grass, gravel, or even small decorative stones to fill the gaps for a modern, open feel.
-Surround the slabs with minimalist plants like succulents or ornamental grasses to keep the aesthetic sleek and low-maintenance.
-This setup pairs well with modern driveways and minimalist exteriors, adding a touch of greenery without overwhelming the simplicity of the design.
+Large, separated concrete slabs are great for a clean, modern look and their durability is also top-notch.
+When laying the slabs, leave them slightly apart so that grass, gravel, or even small decorative stones can fill the gaps giving a more airy and modern feel.
+Around the slabs, use minimalist plants like succulents or ornamental grasses to maintain a nice and sleek look that doesn’t require a lot of work.
+This arrangement goes very well with modern driveways and simple exteriors, adding a bit of greenery without taking away the simplicity of the design.

 5. Brick Herringbone Path with Climbing Vines